Hampshire County Council (HCC) became our first member to use our recently introduced Qualifications Programme Management (QPM) service.

 Practitioners were supported throughout their qualification with regular meetings with their Coaches and also had opportunities to attend Practitioner surgeries.
 The Team Managers undertaking the Customer Service Coach Qualification undertook peer coaching.
 A Yammer group was also set up to support sharing ideas, and posting questions with ease.

-There were regular weekly/fortnightly calls The Institute QPM & Internal champion and monthly review and progress meetings – attended by the Internal Champion, Strategy Lead, Client Relationship Director (CRD), Senior Academy Manager and Institute QPM.
+There were regular weekly/fortnightly calls The Institute QPM & Internal champion and monthly review and progress meetings – attended by the Internal Champion, Strategy Lead, Client Development Director (CRD), Senior Academy Manager and Institute QPM.
 There was a strong focus on quality, with Passports being regularly reviewed on the VLE and support and guidance shared with the Coaches and Practitioners as required.
 Quality Assurance reviews were also undertaken by The Institute QPM and Internal Champion.
 The 2 internal Assessors at HCC committed fully to the Assessor Development Programme, enabling them to be equipped with the knowledge and expertise to conduct internal assessments for up to 80% of Practitioners going through the Programme, with The Institute Assessing the remaining 20% in the first year.

 Fiona Bazalgette, Internal QPM commented that “Stephen, the Internal Champion took every opportunity to shadow and learn by attending the Coaching the Professional Qualifications Workshop, the Coach Review & Coach Preparing for Assessment sessions, Practitioner and Coach Surgeries and VLE 1:1 sessions to support VLE management, monitoring, & Assessment organising.
 It was also great to see Stephen at a regional QPM Forum”.